 The ability to authenticate without providing a password.
 Neon’s Passwordless auth feature supports passwordless authentication.

-Two PostgreSQL database users are created with each Neon project.
+Two PostgreSQL roles (database users) are created with each Neon project.
 The first is named for the registered Neon account and can be used to access the Neon project from a client.
-This user’s credentials can be managed and used for password-based
+This roles’s credentials can be managed and used for password-based

-web-access system user, which is used by the SQL Editor and Neon’s Passwordless auth feature.
+web-access system role, which is used by the SQL Editor and Neon’s Passwordless auth feature.
 The

-web-access user is system managed.
+web-access role is system managed.
 It cannot be modified, removed, or used in other authentication scenarios.

-Additional PostgreSQL users can be created in the Neon Console.
+Additional PostgreSQL roles can be created in the Neon Console.

-A collection of branches, databases, users, and other project resources and settings.
+A collection of branches, databases, roles, and other project resources and settings.
 A project contains a compute with a PostgreSQL server as well as storage for the project data.

 A Neon component which functions as a multitenant service that accepts and handles connections from clients that use the PostgreSQL protocol.

-A Neon feature that allows users to connect to a Neon project with a single
+A Neon feature that allows you to connect to a Neon project with a single

 psql command.
 See Query with psql.